alexowen34/TextAnalyser/README.md

 Text Analyser is the first application that I have ever created.
 I built this for a 1st-year university project.

-The application focuses heavily on string manipulation and natural language processing to display a range of information on text the user provides.
+The application focuses heavily on string manipulation and natural language processing to display a range of information based on text that the user provides.
 This includes:

 - Parts of Speech Analysis
 - Sentiment Analysis